Why use websites?

 - They can be a good source of information that’s difficult to find elsewhere.

 - They can provide the latest information (breaking news).

 - They can be a good source of quick facts, government information, and statistics.

 The web contains an enormous amount of information.
 Not all of it is reliable.
-You have to look at your results in a very critical manner to be sure that the website is providing you with quality information that comes from knowledgeable people.
+Make sure to look at your search results critically to assess whether a website is providing you with quality information that comes from knowledgeable people.

 Before you start to search, take the time to read over the 6 Criteria for Websites put together by the Dalhousie University Libraries.
 Be prepared to hunt for the answers.
 You may need to look at both the top and the bottom of the web page, find the About or Home pages, or truncate back the URL address.

 Tip: Sometimes, you will land on a page containing little information about the website hosting it.
 In those cases, it can be hard to evaluate it as a source.